Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

 Each `ASTEROIDGROUP` block has six subfields corresponding to orbital parameters.
 Each orbital parameter has a block describing the distribution of that parameter:
 * `dist`: the distribution from which the parameter will be drawn.
 Allowed values are Uniform, LogUniform, Gaussian (Normal also accepted), LogNormal, Rayleigh, Gamma, Beta, or Exponential.
     Note that the Beta distribution is rescaled from its usual interval `(0, 1)` to `(min, max)`.
+    LogNormal, Gamma, and Beta are only available in Custom Asteroids 1.3 or later.
 * `min`: the minimum value of the parameter.
 Currently used by Uniform, LogUniform, and Beta.
 * `max`: the maximum value of the parameter.
 Currently used by Uniform, LogUniform, and Beta.
 * `avg`: the average value of the parameter.
 Currently used by Gaussian, LogNormal, Rayleigh, Gamma, Beta, and Exponential.
 * `stddev`: the standard deviation of the parameter.
 Currently used by Gaussian, LogNormal, Gamma, and Beta.

 Allowed values of `min`, `max`, `avg`, and `stddev` are:
 * A floating-point number, giving the exact value (in appropriate units) for the parameter